bitsofcotton/consistency-boots/README.md

 malicious codes on CPU itself, with reading boot firmware binaries, we can reduce them.)
 (If we compile system binary, if we are lucky, we only trust the starting compiler binary itself, but to compile compiler, we need the base system and compiler (bootstrap problem.).)

-# Tips
-This can causes floating point operation on the cpu to be broken because of some internal state that to be permanent change.
-(Tested with one of ryzen processor, the float operation to be broken unexpected permanent result.
-So other CPUs can be.)

 # Tips on memory
 If only the memory is infected, some calculations nor datas to be broken if PIE with randomized.